sdondley/Karabiner-CompModGenerator/README.md

 The "modifier" argument is also optional.
 If not provided, it defaults to the "command" key when using the `ActivateApps` template.
 You may use "option," "control," "shift," or "command" for the modifier key.

-**PRO TIP:** The app name in the configuration file must exactly match the name of the offical app name as installed on your Mac.
-The official name often differ substantially than the app's common name.
+**PRO TIP for ActiveApps template:** The app name in the configuration file must exactly match the name of the offical app name as installed on your Mac.
+The official name can differ substantially than the app's common name.
 For example, the app name for "Zoom" is "zoom.us".
 To ensure you app name correct, use the [Mac::Application::List](Mac::Application::List) module installed with this module to list out the apps installed on your machine.
 Alternatively, use the Karabiner-EventViewer application.
-The module will warn you if it does not recognize the name of an app in yur configuration file.
+The module will warn you if it does not recognize the name of an app in your configuration file.

 AUTHOR
 ======